This fun heart necklace is a great Valentine’s Day project for kids to make. You probably already have everything you need on hand to make it.

 Next use a hold punch to punch a hole in the center of each heart.

 Cut three drinking straws into approximately 1-inch pieces.
 Your child can help with cutting the straws if you hold the straw and they cut.

-Cut a piece of yarn approximately 24 inches long.
-Have your child alternately string the straws, red hearts, and pink hearts on the piece of yarn.
-After the necklace is finished, tie the ends of the yarn together and the necklace is finished and ready to wear.
+Cut a piece of yarn approximately 24 inches long, then have your child alternately string the straws, red hearts, and pink hearts on the piece of yarn.
+After the necklace is finished, tie the ends of the yarn together, and the necklace is finished and ready to wear.

 This is a fun activity to do with your kids.
 You might think it’s just for girls but preschool aged boys love this activity too, I know mine did.
 I was very surprised that my three-year-old son was able to tell me what was next in the pattern.
 A great teaching moment.

 Related article: DIY Heart Stamp for Valentine’s Day